TheoryMine/theorymine-docker/README.md

   /bin/bash
 ```

+Note the `-v` command shares the local `docker_shared_dir` directory between
+your external docker environment with the directory
+`/theorymine/docker_shared_dir` inside the docker environment.

-From that shell you can then run theorem synthesis.
+From that shell you can then run theorem synthesis,
+or certificate generation/processing.

 ## To mine theorems